• Skip to primary navigation

 Oh, the options!
 Where do I start?
 If it were just up to me, I think I could eat almost anything with homemade ketchup.
 But yes, let’s say I had to pick…

-Along with my best homemade burger and fave sweet potato fries, here are some of my favorite dishes that pair especially well:
+Along with my best homemade burger and fave sweet potato meal prep, here are some of my favorite dishes that pair especially well:

 • Easy Baked Jicama Fries | Low-Carb, Keto, GF + Vegan!
 (I originally made these with a chimichurri sauce, which I suggest you also try!
 You’ll want to try this with ketchup because they DO taste like a savory and crunchy fry.
 There’s no going back after this.)